ajurasz/ajurasz.github.io/_posts/2019-06-08-build-native-imge-with-graalvm.md

 ---
 layout: post
 date: 2019-06-08 12:00
-title: "Build native image with GraalVM"
+title: "Build a native image with GraalVM"
 tags: [java]
 ---

-Last month first production ready version of `GraalVM` with number `19.0` was released. `GraalVM` is a virtual machine capable to run application written in `JavaScript`, `Python`, `Ruby`, `R`, LLVM-based languages like `C`, `C++` and of course our beloved JVM-based languages like `Java`, `Scala`, `Kotlin`, `Groovy` and `Clojure`.
+Last month first production-ready version of `GraalVM` with number `19.0` was released. `GraalVM` is a virtual machine capable to run application written in `JavaScript`, `Python`, `Ruby`, `R`, LLVM-based languages like `C`, `C++` and of course our beloved JVM-based languages like `Java`, `Scala`, `Kotlin`, `Groovy` and `Clojure`.
 Some of the main goals for this new virtual machine are:
- - improve performance of applications build with JVM-based languages
+ - improve the performance of applications build with JVM-based languages
  - reduce startup time by usage of AOT (ahead-of-time) compilation
  - write polyglot applications
  - compile JVM-based code to a standalone executable a.k.a. native image.

 <!--more-->

-With this post I would like to focus on the last goal and build a native image.
-Assumption is very simple, take [JsonPath](https://github.com/json-path/JsonPath) library, write some `Java` code to interact with this library and then from terminal quicly test any [JsonPath](https://github.com/json-path/JsonPath) expression you can think of, like
+With this post, I would like to focus on the last goal and build a native image.
+The assumption is very simple, take [JsonPath](https://github.com/json-path/JsonPath) library, write some `Java` code to interact with this library and then from terminal quickly test any [JsonPath](https://github.com/json-path/JsonPath) expression you can think of, like

-{% highlight %}
+{% highlight shell %}
 curl -s https://api.github.com/users/ajurasz | json_path "$.created_at"
 {% highlight %}

 ## Native image?

-As already mentioned one of the main goal of `GraalVM` is posibility to produce native images which are executables that does not require JRE (java runtime environment) to be present on the system.
-At first when I heard about this feature I thought that the code instead to be compiled to bytecode will be directly compiled to machine code but I was wrong.
-When native image is produced all classes of our application and thier dependencies are staticly analyses to know which part of that code is reachable during runtime.
-This static analyse take JDK code under consideration as well.
+As already mentioned one of the main goals of `GraalVM` is the possibility to produce native images which are executables that do not require JRE (java runtime environment) to be present on the system.
+At first, when I heard about this feature I thought that the code instead to be compiled to bytecode will be directly compiled to machine code but I was wrong.
+During the process of creating a native image, all classes of our application and their dependencies are statically analyses to know which part of that code is reachable during runtime.
+These static analyses take JDK code under consideration as well.
 When we know all classes and methods used in the runtime then `GraalVM` compiles it ahead-of-time.
-To make this AOT compiled code to run we still need some runtime on which our program can be ran.
-The produced native image includes something called `Substrate VM` which is an embeddable wirtual machine containing components like memory management, thread scheduling, deoptimizer or even garbage collector.
-Having initial idea about what native image is let's install `GraalVM`, `native-image` utility and write some code.
+To make this AOT compiled code to run we still need some runtime on which our program can be run.
+The produced native image includes something called `Substrate VM` which is an embeddable virtual machine containing components like memory management, thread scheduling, de-optimizer or even garbage collector.
+Having an initial idea about what native image is let's install `GraalVM`, `native-image` utility and write some code.

 ## Installation

-First let's install `GraalVM` through `sdkman`
+First, let's install `GraalVM` through `sdkman`

 {% highlight shell %}
 sudo apt update